brimstone/go-le-proxy/README.md

 TLSCERT         |no      |       |File for TLS cert.
 Docker default is `/certs/cert.pem` TLSKEY          |no      |       |File for TLS key.
 Docker default is `/certs/key.pem`

+Variables prefixed with `PROXY_` control the subdomains for the proxy.
+The value should be the base URL used for the target of the proxy.
+If the proxy target starts with a `!`, then that subdomain target is only made available as a directory off the base domain and not as a subdomain.
+This is useful when a DNS entry is not setup for that subdomain.